LWGMS At A Glance

 - a fully accredited member of the Northwest Association of Independent Schools

-As a fully accredited member of NWAIS, LWGMS has undergone a rigorous seven year cycle of self-study process and review.
+As a fully accredited member of NWAIS, LWGMS has undergone a rigorous eight year cycle of self-study process and review.
 It's a process that both holds us to the highest standards of conduct and operations, and asks us to reflect upon our school-wide practices around teaching and learning, culture, leadership and management.
 Lake Washington Girls Middle School last hosted an accreditation team in March of 2009.
-We are currently connecting our newest self-study during this 2017/18 academic year, and host our visiting team in February.

 To assist schools in fulfilling their mission to provide high quality education for children by promoting and protecting the independence of our schools, by representing the interest of our schools, and by fostering collegial relationships and ethical leadership within our schools.